Written by Divinity Nutra, Updated on April 24, 2022

 The Curcuma longa plant belongs to the ginger family (Zingiberaceae) of herbs originating in Southeast Asia.
 This wonder spice, better known as turmeric or curcumin, played a significant role in Ayurvedic medicine for thousands of years.

 Today, researchers have discovered an abundance of useful medicinal applications for these potent curcuminoids.
 From treating arthritis to improving mental wellness, it seems like curcumin’s list of health benefits is endless.
-But, can turmeric help in the treatment and prevention of Alzheimer’s disease (AD) and other forms of dementia?
+But, is turmeric good for Alzheimer’s disease?
+Can turmeric reverse dementia?

 Studies suggest that curcumin may have a positive impact on various chronic diseases linked to oxidative stress and inflammation.
 Among these are Parkinson’s disease, diabetes, metabolic syndrome, cancer, and ulcerative colitis.
 Curcumin also demonstrates neuroprotective action against degenerative conditions like Alzheimer’s.
 (1, 2)